react-native-camera/react-native-camera/README.md

 ### Manual install
 #### iOS
-1. `npm install react-native-camera@latest --save`
+1. `npm install react-native-camera@https://github.com/lwansbrough/react-native-camera.git --save`
 2. In XCode, in the project navigator, right click `Libraries` ➜ `Add Files to [your project's name]`
 3. Go to `node_modules` ➜ `react-native-camera` and add `RCTCamera.xcodeproj`
 4. In XCode, in the project navigator, select your project.
 Add `libRCTCamera.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`